 They can also be used as elements for planting and hooking plants such as Tillandsia, Orchidea, Crypthantus, Bromelia.
 In zoology, however, cork oak is used as twigs and hollows for parrots and other birds.
 In addition, it can be an element for rodents to climb and play with, for example degu, squirrels, etc. It is their natural hiding place.

 In floristry, cork oak bark is used as a planting and decorative element, for example Tillandsia, Orchidea, Crypthantus, Bromelia.
 They can also be elements for the design of flower arrangements, e.g. B. Pots and Pans.

 Cork oak bark — various applications.
 The cut tree ripens for about 7 years before it rots and shrinks in the middle.
 After this time, the wood is pulled out from the inside and knocked out with simple tools.

-The cut tree matures for about 7 years, until it rots and shrinks in the middle.
-After this time, the wood from the inside is pulled out, knocked out using simple tools.
-This process is therefore laborious and long-lasting which in connection with transport generates costs and affects the market value of the goods.
-However, this is the only tree which bark has such a huge range of applications thanks to its properties.
-This is how the cork tube is created.
-In gardening, huge cork tubes are used that will decorate gardens or rock gardens in a very exotic and rare way.
+This process is therefore tedious and lengthy, which in connection with the transportation creates costs and affects the market value of the goods.
+However, this is the only tree whose bark has such a wide range of uses due to its properties.
+This is how the cork pipe is made.
+Giant cork tubes are used in the garden, decorating gardens or rockeries in a very exotic and rare way.